 The Sisters have decided going forward to focus our mission through the legacy of Providence Village Inc.

 This committee of Sisters and Associates was founded in 1998 and had been working together since that time to address – to heal – the many ways violence is expressed in our society.
 In addition to conferences and facilitation work, the Healing Violence Committee walked the talk through bursaries to women in need.
-Since 2001, this assistance has been available to help women upgrade their work or life skills until the program completion in 2022.
+Since 2001, this assistance had been available to help women upgrade their work or life skills until the program completion in 2022.

-Each year the Healing Violence Committee of the Sisters of Providence awards a bursary totaling $20,000 to women in need.
+Each year the Healing Violence Committee of the Sisters of Providence awarded a bursary totaling $20,000 to women in need.

 - Coming through the violence cycle who are committed to working in the field;

-- Already engaged in grassroots work who need training;
+- Already engaged in grassroots work who needed training;

-- Who need counseling for healing and moving on;
+- Who needed counseling for healing and moving on;